dcchambers/k-type-layouts/new-poker-ii/README.md

 Press "f1+F2" (layer-1 key + F2 key) to enter the iKBC New Poker II mode.
 All this does is locks the keyboard to a layer 2 I created which is a copy of the Poker II profile.
 To return your k-type keyboard to default, press "f1+F2" again.
 This re-locks it to the main layer.

 :bulb: "f1" is the key labeled "Fn" on your keyboard - next to LeftAlt.
 "F1" is the key labeled "F1" on your keyboard.

+:bulb: To toggle LED animations on/off, press "f1+F5/F6" from the DEFAULT/base layer.

 Want to try a 60% keyboard before buying one?
 Use this configuration to give the Poker II a test run.